 In some countries vaping is banned all together including Australia, Turkey, Thailand and parts of Mexico to name a few.
 If you are unsure whether vaping is illegal where you are going then do your research beforehand!

 The United States – The TSA has not yet set any guidelines on travelling with vape devices, so you should confirm with them before arriving at the airport.
 Limitations on domestic flights may also apply.
 Check the current airline restrictions on vapour devices to stay safe and within the law!

 United Kingdom – Vaping is legal and allowed throughout the UK.
 Airline restrictions apply for vapour devices like vape pens.
 Check your airline’s current policies to stay safe!

-You need to take into consideration what type of e-cigarette you own and how it works since not all devices are considered safe for travel.
+According to expert George Mouratidis, you need to take into consideration what type of e-cigarette you own and how it works since not all devices are considered safe for travel.
 For example, some types of e-cigarettes include batteries that cannot be turned off or can be easily turned on while the device is in the passenger compartment of an aeroplane.

 For safety the TSA (Transportation Security Administration) only allow lithium batteries to be boarded onto the aeroplane in carry-on baggage only.
 Batteries must be switched off before boarding the plane.
 The TSA’s website also states that Lithium metal (non-rechargeable) batteries are limited to 2 grams of lithium per battery.
 Lithium-ion (rechargeable) batteries are limited to a rating of 100-watt hours (Wh) per battery.